hubret/Bed-Cooling-is-Best/hubret/Notes on the lazy build.md

 The silicone hoses of the blanket were ~6mm inner diameter (ID) which was important to note because I had to rebuy hose connectors more times than I'd like to admit.
 I bought an extra 6mm ID silicone tube to connect the pump to the radiator.

+The hoses come out the narrow side on the blanket, and is not quite long enough to cover the whole bed.
+I have the hoses coming out the side of the head of the bed, but the hoses can come out the foot side, because the pillows cover the untubed part of the bed.
+Since the head of the bed is next to the wall, the tubes need to bend to the side under the bed.
+They are just long enough to position the setup next to the bed, but it's real close.
+Double sided hose barbs to extend the hose length coming from the blanket would be a good idea if an outlet is far away.

 The pump doesn't come with connectors to plug your hoses to, you need to install those yourself.
 And the radiator I got was the same idea.
 They had threaded holes (called G1/4) which you can screw in some G1/4 barbs to stick into the silicone hoses.
 I bought 7.2mm diameter barbs to fit into the 6mm hoses.
 These fit just right and (so far) require no fasteners or clamps, the other sizes just don't fit at all.

 The pump runs best upright so the air doesn't get sucked into the pumping element.
 However the D5 wires come out the bottom so it doesn't sit completely flat on the ground.
 Would be nice to have it mounted but not the end of the world.